What is it?

 Why has it been introduced?

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
-Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the funding.
+Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the funding and how we plan to use it in the future.